kfam22/Reward-Points-API/README.md

-# 🐕 Fetch Reward Points Api
+# 🐕 Fetch Reward Points API
-API that that accepts HTTP requests and returns responses to read, add, and spend user points through payer/partner transactions.
+service that that accepts HTTP requests and returns responses to read, add, and spend user points through payer/partner transactions.

 ## Background
 - Users have points in their accounts